 What will I study?

-The Communication program provides a biblical liberal arts foundation with an innovative approach to general studies that reclaims a Christian conception of the Liberal Arts, preparing students to be influential thinkers.
-Career-related focus areas will include:
+The Communication program provides with an innovative approach to general studies that reclaims a Christian conception of the Liberal Arts, preparing students to be influential thinkers.
+Career-related focus areas include:

 - Media Law